YolfTypo3/floulib/README.rst

 Floulib was designed for learning and teaching applications.
 Simplicity of use was sometimes sought to the detriment of performances.

-See the documentation for examples: https://floulib.readthedocs.io
+See the API reference for examples: https://floulib.readthedocs.io

 Requirements
 ============